deepset-ai/haystack-integrations/integrations/apify.md

 - Crawl websites, scrape text content, and store it in the InMemoryDocumentStore
 - Retrieval-Augmented Generation (RAG): Extracting text from a website & question answering

-The integration implements the following components:
+The integration implements the following components (you can find their usage in these [examples](https://github.com/apify/apify-haystack/tree/main/src/apify_haystack/examples)):
 - `ApifyDatasetLoader`: Load a dataset created by an Apify Actor
 - `ApifyDatasetFromActorCall`: Call an Apify Actor, load the dataset, and convert it to Haystack Documents
 - `ApifyDatasetFromTaskCall`: Call an Apify task, load the dataset, and convert it to Haystack Documents